chrisnoonan98675/site/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

 To install the XL Deploy satellite software:

 1. Ensure that Java SE Development Kit 7 (JDK 7) is installed on the satellite server.
-2. Extract the satellite distribution ZIP file in location on the server where you want to install the software.
+2. Extract the satellite distribution ZIP file in the location on the server where you want to install the software.

 ## Start the satellite